tiepdotme/samwize.com/_posts/2016-07-20-good-architecture-for-ios-app.markdown

 Traits of Good Architecture:

+- Each object has a clear role
 - Ability to follow data flow with ease
+- Don't depend on any particular framework
 - Limited Dependencies
+- Flexible because it is simple, not because it is over abstracted

 As Uncle Bob says, a good architecture is one when you look at it, eg an accounting software, it screams ACCOUNTING, not MVC/etc. A good architecture will defer the frameworks it use.